Three Real Estate Investment Risks in Japan and What You Can Do About It

 The easiest way to deal with product risk is actually not to leverage your investment at all.
-However, this severely constrains your ability to invest, and means you do not get to take advantage of low interest rates.
+However, this severely constrains your ability to invest and means you do not get to take advantage of low-interest rates.

-Therefore the best course of action is to work out the funds you have immediately available for yourself, and then put together a business plan to take on leverage of 3x your initial capital amount.
+Therefore the best course of action is to work out the funds you have immediately available for yourself, and then put together a business plan to take on the leverage of 3x your initial capital amount.

 If you have surplus funds available from your cash flow, using this to pay down some of this debt ahead of schedule also helps reduce risk.

-Many people choose floating interest rates to take full advantage of low interest rates at the time of financing.
+Many people choose floating interest rates to take full advantage of low-interest rates at the time of financing.
 However, you should bear in mind that rates are already at historical lows: therefore, selecting a fixed rate loan will hedge out the possibility of rate rises in the future.

-As a response to the risk of profit shortfalls versus expectations, the best hedge is to select property in an attractive location.
+As a response to the risk of profit shortfalls versus expectations, the best hedge is to select a property in an attractive location.

 For many high-yield properties, the land itself is cheap and the value of the investment is highly dependent on continued demand for leases from specific tenants, such as universities, factories, or shopping malls.